suljov/ReconRunner/README.md

 # ReconRunner

 ReconRunner is a tool designed to streamline and simplify directory and file brute-forcing, subdomain enumeration and sql injections.
-By leveraging popular tools like Gobuster, ffuf and sqlmap   , ReconRunner offers a more flexible and powerful experience with enhanced handling of wordlists, protocols, and outputs.
+By leveraging popular tools like Gobuster, wfuzz and sqlmap, ReconRunner offers a more flexible and powerful experience with enhanced handling of wordlists, protocols, and outputs.

 ## **TODO/idéas**
 * come up with more idéas for features